 Sponsorship annual renewals are due April 1 of each year

 The Sauvie Island Community Association is run by volunteers and funded by sponsorships and donations.
-Becoming a sponsor gives you great exposure to all those who visit this site (over 38,500 visits in July 2015), while helping us maintain the Sauvie Island website and offer programs, events, and weekly Newslinks to our community.
+Becoming a sponsor gives you great exposure to all those who visit this site (over 35,000 visits in July — August 2016), while helping us maintain the Sauvie Island website and offer programs, events, and our enewsletter Newslinks to our community.
 For more information, click here.

 This website is provided by the Sauvie Island Community Association to help visitors and residents alike find the information they need.
 Follow these links for important information if you plan to visit:

 - For ODFW Sauvie Island Map click here

 - Planning an event on Sauvie Island

 - Biking, farm stands, and family fun

 Sauvie Island, originally Wapato Island, is approximately 10 miles north of Portland, Oregon.
 It is the largest island in the Columbia River and one of the largest islands in the U.S. Located at the junction of the Columbia River to the east, Willamette River to the south and Multnomah Channel to the west, the island’s northern half is a wildlife refuge and the southern half is predominantly rural farmland with small residential enclaves.
 Access to the island is by the Sauvie Island Bridge on Highway 30.

 You don’t have to be a community association member to attend, but if you are, you’ll get to vote on board members.

 Want to be a member?
 Just send an email to email@example.com with your name and the address of your property or business on the island or Multnomah Channel houseboat.